California Paralysis Injury Attorneys Seek Compensation for Victims

 Paralysis that will last a lifetime deserves compensation that covers the full life of the victim.
 As your advocates, we strive to recover the maximum amount possible through negotiation, settlement or trial.
 We are determined to fight for the justice you deserve.

 Contact a California paralysis injury attorney about your potential claim

 If your loved one has been paralyzed due to some person’s negligent act or omission, Mastagni Holstedt, APC can help.
-Contact us online or call for a free consultation with one of our attorneys in Sacramento, Rancho Cucamonga, Pleasanton or Stockton.
+Contact us online or call for a free consultation with one of our attorneys in Sacramento, Rancho Cucamonga or Pleasanton.
 We take all personal injury cases on a contingency fee basis, meaning you pay no legal fees unless we successfully recover compensation on your behalf.